Androthi/HIDE/README.md

 # CHANGE LOG

+## v1.6.64
+	- Added menu option F10 to launch kmake on "Build.kmk" in project root folder

 ## v1.6.63
 	- start of cleanup code with the possible intention of making HIDE more language agnostic.